tonigancea/miniKermit/README.md

 # miniKermit

 ## What is the Kermit protocol?
 Kermit is an ARQ (Automatic Repeat Request) protocol that supports file transfer.
 Each wrong-recieved packet or unrecieved packet is retransmitted.
 The important payload is surrounded with control fields and each packet must be confirmed.

+This project is written in `.c`.

 ## How to run it
 1. **Build** the _environment_: